varnishcache/varnish-cache/doc/sphinx/users-guide/run_cli.rst

 always need to start the child process explicitly.

-Should the child process die, the master process will automatically restart it, but you can disable that with the 'auto_restart' parameter.
+Should the child process die, the master process will automatically restart it, but you can disable that with the :ref:`ref_param_auto_restart` parameter.